 - The amount of time you spend at each location

 The IRS considers both of these factors, so you will need to be able to support your claim that your home is your principal place of business.
-Keep track of what you do for your business at home (work on the computer, see clients) and the amount of time you spend at home vs. an office.
+Keep track of what you do for your business at home (work on the computer, see clients) and the amount of time you spend at home vs. in an office.

 The IRS has announced a new simpler calculation method for home office space deductions.
 You can deduct home business costs for the space used "regularly and exclusively" for your home business using the old calculation or the new simpler method.
 If you have a smaller space, the simple method can save you time and mistakes.

-The advantage of this method is that you don't have to keep track of all your home expenses and run calculations to figure the percentage.
+The advantage of this method is that you don't need to keep track of all your home expenses and run calculations to figure the percentage.
 You can't take a depreciation deduction when you use the simplified method, but it's a method for a small area.